pangeo-data/education-material/wg/README.md

 - Amanda: Only 5 AGU abstracts from pangeo; how do we expand outside this core user grou3 years in!
 - Deepak: NCAR, xarray
 - Phil Austin: UBC, invested in Jupyter, 12000 accounts; curriculum,
-- Elizabeth Marroon: Teaching data analysis; students
+- Elizabeth Maroon: Teaching data analysis; students
 - Lindsey Heagy: Postdoc geophysics Jupyter team: Community around educational resources; hacks; like geosci; not reinvent base level stuff
 - Julia, NCAR, interest in EPO from STEM; improving documentation; for ease of use; hosting tutorial for scientists; 200; from all fields;
 - Chris at UCB on Jupyter; two interesting things: How do you define the pattern of shared infrastructure to improve educational outcomes; and using the pangeo stack as highlighting the benefit of the massive resources; so hearts and minds buying into these platforms; and then what are things we could build that facilitate learning.
 The dask scheduler widget popup being an example.